01 of 09

 But wet tile saws are really the only way to get a good, professional cut.
 In comparison, snap tile cutters just don't cut it.
 Used safely, wet tile saws can help you produce lots of cleanly-cut tile to your exact specifications.
 Bevels, small shapes, odd angles and more are possible only by using a wet tile saw.

 In the end, you'll find that not only is there nothing to fear with wet tile saws, but they are important tools if you want to lay any tile in your house.

 We'll look at how to use a wet tile saw with a pumpless Ryobi 7" that has been reviewed here before.
 It's a basic, low-cost, off-the-shelf saw that is easy to use.
 For a mere $100 cost, this tool may help you avoid hiring expensive tile setters.Continue to 2 of 9 below.

 Make Connections to Saw

-I find that connections take up so much time with my wet tile saw, if only because I want to get everything right.
+We find that connections take up so much time with our wet tile saw, if only because we want to get everything right.

 This model has:

 - At the bottom: clean water coming in from a garden hose.